Benchmade 707 Sequel Specifications:

 Jimping: Just like the Benchmade 530BK I reviewed, I would like to see a little mote bite emphasized in the jimping.

-Visit our affiliate for the best price on a Benchmade 707 Sequel.
+Visit our this page for the best price on a Benchmade 707 Sequel.